robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ## Introduction

-Our understandings of ecological pattern and process are directly linked to the scale at which they are observed (Levin 1992; Allen et al 2015).
+Our understandings of ecological pattern and process are directly linked to the scale at which they are observed (Levin 1992; Allen et al. 2015).
-Animals and landscapes are influenced across scales by higher level processes, such as climate and productivity (Field et al 2009) and lower level processes, such as species interactions and resource availability (Legendre 1993; Chave 2013).
-The effect of scale in ecology has been explored through species distributions (Elith et al 2009) habitat selection (Mayor et al 2007) and food webs (Sugihara et al 1989).
-Scale can be considered for all types of measured quantities including spatial and temporal variables, as well as behavioural variables, including sociality.
+Animals and landscapes are influenced across scales processes as global as climate and productivity (Field et al. 2009), and species-specific as trophic interactions and resource availability (Legendre 1993; Chave 2013).
+The effect of scale in ecology has been explored through species distribution modelling (Elith et al. 2009), habitat selection (Mayor et al. 2007), and food webs (Sugihara et al. 1989).
+Scale can be considered throughout ecology, including animal behaviour and the social environment that animals experience.

 Sociality exists across scales (Whitehead 2008).
 For example, grooming and mating relationships require close proximity between conspecifics and occur over brief time periods (e.g. Carter et al. 2015), whereas social association represents shared space use by members of the same social group (Franks et al. 2010).
-Further, home range overlap among individuals is a coarse scale of sociality, where individuals share space over larger spatial and temporal scales (e.g. Piza-Roca et al. 2018).
-Shared space is a requirement for most types of social interactions.
-However, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014; Farine 2015).
+Further, for social interactions or associations to occur individuals must share space, and thus have overlapping home ranges.
+In the context of the social environment, home range overlap is a relatively coarse scale of sociality across which individuals share space over larger spatial and temporal scales (e.g. Piza-Roca et al. 2018).
+Although the social environment clearly scales spatially and temporally, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014;
-Social scale can be defined as the type of relationship observed (Farine 2015) and these relationships can be explicitly defined and measured in social network analyses (Farine et al. 2015).
+Farine 2015).
+Here, we define *social scale* as the type of social relationship observed that can be explicitly defined and measured in social network analyses (Farine et al. 2015).

-Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems (Krause et al 2009; Wey et al. 2008; Croft et al. 2008).
-Social network analyses provide insight into interspecific interactions and the structure of social communities and social network properties can influences population dynamics and evolutionary processes (Pinter-Wollman et al. 2014; Kurvers et al. 2014).
-Nevertheless, despite the power of traditional social network analysis, it typically considers a single scale of sociality in a given network, drastically simplifying the complexity of animal social systems (Finn et al. 2019).
+Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems (Krause et al. 2009; Wey et al. 2008; Croft et al. 2008).
+Social network analysis provides insight into intra-specific interactions and the structure of social communities and social network properties can influences population dynamics and evolutionary processes (Pinter-Wollman et al. 2014; Kurvers et al. 2014).
+Despite the widespread use and innovation of traditional social network analysis (Webber & Vander Wal 2019), it typically considers a single scale of sociality in a given network, drastically simplifying the complexity of animal social systems (Finn et al. 2019).

 Unlike traditional social networks, multilayer networks explicitly consider social systems across contexts, including scale-dependent contexts (Pilosof et al. 2017).
-Multilayer networks are made up of multiple layers, each representing different classes of individuals (e.g. male or female), types of behaviours (e.g. grooming or mating), spatial areas (e.g. local or regional), or temporal windows (e.g. daily or seasonal) (Kivela et al 2014; Porter 2018).
-Multilayer networks are relatively novel to describing animal behaviour studies (Finn et al. 2019; Silk et al. 2018), although they have been used to describe multidimensional human social systems, complex transportation networks, and the complete neural network of an organism (Silk et al. 2018).
-The role of scale within a multilayer social network context remains unexplored but provides a unique opportunity to develop novel understanding of variation in the temporal or spatial scales associated with social systems.
+Multilayer networks are made up of multiple layers, each representing different classes of individuals (e.g. male or female), types of behaviours (e.g. grooming, travelling, or foraging), spatial areas (e.g. local or regional), or temporal windows (e.g. daily or seasonal) (Kivela et al. 2014; Porter 2018).
+Multilayer networks are relatively novel to studies of animal behaviour (Finn et al. 2019; Silk et al. 2018), although they have been used to describe multidimensional human social systems, complex transportation networks, and organismal neural networks (Silk et al. 2018).
+The role of scale within multilayer social networks remains unexplored but provides a unique opportunity to develop novel understanding of variation in the temporal or spatial scales associated with social systems.

 Here, we discuss and integrate variation in temporal and spatial scales within a multilayer network framework.
-We borrow from behavioural, landscape, and spatial ecology to build a conceptual and analytical framework for scale-dependent multilayer networks and we apply this framework seasonally variable social system case study of caribou (*Rangifer tarandus*) in Newfoundland, Canada (Peignier et al. 2019).
+We borrow from behavioural, landscape, and spatial ecology to build a conceptual and analytical framework for scale-dependent multilayer networks and we apply this framework to a fission-fusion social system case study of caribou (*Rangifer tarandus*) in Newfoundland, Canada (Peignier et al. 2019).
 We use this case study to address two principal questions associated with scale-dependent multilayer networks.
 First, to what degree does the